standard-procedure/llm_prompts/generate_all_tasks_for_feature.md

       - Sub Task 3
       - Sub Task 4

-Because the original Feature Specification is broken down into a three-level hierarchy of issues, this ensures that all related work is easily tracked within Linear.
+Because the original Feature Specification is broken down into two tiers of issues, this ensures that all related work is easily tracked within Linear.

 ## Target Audience